AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of the word, underground, under camp and palace, under senate and forum."[^102]

-There were eighty years between Paul\'s last epistle and the first of the writings of the Christian fathers.
+There were eighty years between Paul's last epistle and the first of the writings of the Christian fathers.
 Besides the writings of Tacitus and Pliny, the long hiatus is filled only by the emblems and inscriptions of the Catacombs.
 What an eloquent story they tell of the